-First, make digital backups of your most important documents – ID, insurance information, and other essentials.
+First, make digital backups of your most essential documents – ID, insurance information, and other essentials.
 Further, take plenty of pictures – candids, selfies, whatever – inside your home.
 Insurance adjusters want to know exactly what was in your home so they can replace it.
-Looking through these pictures will help you identify and list items were in particular rooms.
+Looking through these pictures will help you identify, and list items were in particular rooms.

 Next, store these digital backups on a cloud service such as Google Drive or Dropbox so you can access them anywhere you need to.
 Depending on where you keep external hard drives, they could be lost in the storm.
 Several items belonging to my family were swept more than 100 miles away to various Chicago suburbs, so physical media can’t be relied upon entirely.